augusto-garcia/onemap/README.md

 This will allow you to automatically build and install packages from github.
 If you use Windows, first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 If you are facing problems with Rtools installation, try to do it by selecting *Run as Admnistrator* option with right mouse button.
 On a Mac, you will need Xcode (available on the App Store).
-On Linux, you may need to install `r-cran-tkrplot` (see above).

 Then, to install `OneMap` from github (this very repo):